 Note, we cannot extend this automorphism to the semi-direct product incorporating the loop scaling, since we would need to act on the loop $\C^*$ by $s\mapsto s^{1/p}$.
 The corresponding automorphism on the level of Lie algebras is well-defined however, and we denote it by $\frob_{\tilde{\fg}}$.
 Note that this does not preserve the subalgebra $\{(X,d\nu(X))\mid X\in \tilde{\fg}\}$, and thus does not preserve $\widetilde{\fg((t))}$.

-This shows that we need to have a different flavor in order to write $\frob_V^{-1}(U_\eta)$ as the same sort of subspace. \begin{definition} The {\bf ``\gls{pthroot}''} conventions for the extended category are taking: \begin{itemize} \item the gauge group $G$ and representation $V$; \item the (rational) flavor $\phi_{1/p}(t)=(\phi_0(t^{1/p}),t)$ in place of $\gls{flav}$; \item the constant $\delta/p$ in place of $\delta$; \item specialize the equivariant parameter $h=0$. \end{itemize} Throughout, we will use sans-serif letters to denote objects defined in the \gls{pthroot} conventions.
-In particular, we write $\mathsf{t}_{1,\R}$ for $\gls{ft1}_{1,\R}$, $\mathsf{U}_\eta$ for $U_{\eta}$.
-We let $\gls{sfB}$ for $\gls{scrB}$ when we use this modified flavor and constant. \end{definition}
+This shows that we need to have a different flavor in order to write $\frob_V^{-1}(U_\eta)$ as the same sort of subspace. \begin{definition} The {\bf ``$p$th root''} conventions for the extended category are taking: \begin{itemize} \item the gauge group $G$ and representation $V$; \item the (rational) flavor $\phi_{1/p}(s)=(\phi_0(s^{1/p}),s)$ in place of $\flav$; \item the constant $\delta/p$ in place of $\delta$; \item specialize the equivariant parameter $h=0$. \end{itemize} Throughout, we will use sans-serif letters to denote objects defined in the $p$th root conventions.
+In particular, we write $\mathsf{t}_{1,\R}$ for $\ft_{1,\R}$, $\mathsf{U}_\eta$ for $U_{\eta}$.
+We let $\sfB$ denote the category $\scrB$ when we use this modified flavor and constant. \end{definition}